 According to production designer Ken Adam, that was a look of real panic on Barbara Bach's face in the scene where the tunnels of Atlantis are flooding because she didn't expect such a powerful deluge of water.

-Fake Nationality: Russian secret agent Anya is played by Barbara Bach, an American actress.
+Fake Russian: Russian secret agent Anya is played by Barbara Bach, an American actress.